-Russia targeted people close to Trump in bid to influence 2020 election, U.S. intelligence says
+Putin targeted people close to Trump in bid to influence 2020 election, U.S. intelligence says

 Nonetheless, Moscow will continue election influence efforts to advance its goal of weakening Washington, it said.

-“Moscow almost certainly views meddling in U.S. elections as an equitable response to perceived actions by Washington and an opportunity to both undermine U.S. global standing and influence U.S. decision-making,” the report said.
+“Moscow almost certainly views meddling in US elections as an equitable response to perceived actions by Washington and an opportunity to both undermine US global standing and influence US decision-making,” the report said.

+The report’s details about the Kremlin’s use of people close to Trump were known to the intelligence community at the time, but officials may have been reluctant to disclose them in public statements about election security last year for fear of advancing the narrative promoted by Trump of a “deep state” conspiracy to undermine him, and over concerns about harming counterintelligence probes and revealing sources and methods, former officials said.
+They spoke on the condition of anonymity because the matter remains politically sensitive.

 Iran, by contrast, carried out a covert influence campaign to hurt Trump’s reelection chances, the report said.